dfuse-io/ice/tutorial.md

 You can learn more about our cursors here:
 [All About Cursors](https://docs.dfuse.io/guides/core-concepts/cursors)

+With the help of dfuse stream, we are constantly listening for new transactions that call the three actions of our smart contract.
+When any of them is called, the frontend application will automatically update.
+This provides a seemless user experience that is unique to the dfuse APIs.

-#### Reading Smart Contract State Tables with dfuse
+## 13. Reading Contract State Tables with dfuse

 State Tables are the persistent storage in smart contracts on an EOSIO blockchain.
 In our ICE smart contract, we created 4 tables, Pools, Ideas, Votes, and Stats.
 Our frontend application will be reading the first three tables with the help of dfuse.

 The code for reading tables are located in the `services` folder.
-Each file of `pool, idea, vote` contains the logic to read a table.
+Each file of `pool, idea, vote` contains the function to read its table.

 **services/pool.ts**